soerenkuenzel/causalToolbox/README.md

 - `splitVariance`
 To measure the variance of the splitting.

-- `nAverage`
-Number of observations in the averaging dataset in this node.

-- `nSplit`
+- `n`
-Number of observations in the splitting dataset in this node.
+Number of observations in the dataset in this node.

 #### Functions
 - constructor
-Create a `honestNode` object using the input parameters.
+Create a `RFNode` object using the input parameters.

 - `isLeaf()`
 Test if the current node is a leaf node